-Except in the case of an ANSI Audited Designator, an application for withdrawal of an American National Standard may be submitted to the BSR by any materially interested party or the ExSC.
-An application submitted by any materially interested party shall be accompanied by a filing fee.
+Except in the case of an ANSI Audited Designator, a request for withdrawal for cause of an American National Standard may be submitted to the BSR by any directly and materially interested party10 who has been or will be adversely affected by the ANS, or by the ExSC.
+Except when requested by the ExSC, the burden of proof to show adverse effect shall be on the requestor.
+The request shall be in writing, filed in accordance with appeals filing specifications, directed to the Secretary of the BSR and accompanied by a filing fee.
 This fee may be waived or reduced upon sufficient evidence of hardship.

-If the request is submitted by a materially interested party:
+If the request is submitted by a directly and materially interested party who has been or will be adversely affected by the ANS:

-- a) the secretary of the BSR shall refer the request for withdrawal to the standards developer for the developer to review and respond within 30 calendar days to the requester and the secretary of the BSR; - b) if the standards developer concurs with the proposed withdrawal, public notice shall be given and the standard shall be withdrawn in accordance with the developer's procedures: - c) if the standards developer does not concur with the proposed withdrawal, the standards developer shall inform the requester and the secretary of the BSR and include reasons;

-- d) the requester shall advise the secretary of the BSR, and the developer, within 30 calendar days of their receipt of the developer's response, either that the requestor wishes the withdrawal process to continue or not; - e) if the requester requests continuance of the withdrawal process, the matter shall be referred to the BSR via letter ballot for decision on subsequent action.
+- a) the secretary of the BSR shall refer the request for withdrawal to the standards developer for the developer to review and respond within 30 calendar days to the requester and the secretary of the BSR; - b) if the standards developer concurs with the proposed withdrawal, public notice shall be given and the standard shall be withdrawn in accordance with the developer's procedures; - c) if the standards developer does not concur with the proposed withdrawal, the standards developer shall inform the requester and the secretary of the BSR and include reasons; - d) the requester shall advise the secretary of the BSR, and the developer, within 30 calendar days of their receipt of the developer's response, either that the requester wishes the withdrawal process to continue or not; - e) if the requester requests continuance of the withdrawal process, the matter shall be referred to the BSR via letter ballot for decision on subsequent action.